 According to Matthew Caldwell, the Head of Talent at eCommerce app Instacart:

 “A good recruiting process focuses and aligns recruiters to deliver the best to the organization.
 Ultimately, recruiting really should be viewed as a business partner, someone who is critical to the success of a business.”

 There are actually a few different kinds of recruiters:

-- Startup Recruiters.
-These recruiters specialise in working with startups, typically that are private equity or venture capital backed and currently in a rapid growth trajectory.
-Startup Recruiters are experts at identifying and securing key talent for early stage companies.
+These recruiters specialize in working with startups, typically that is private equity or venture capital backed and currently in a rapid growth trajectory.
+Startup Recruiters are experts at identifying and securing key talent for early-stage companies.

 In some cases, recruiters will reach out to you proactively.
 This is especially true in some professions, like web development and software engineering.
 However, it can also be a good idea to seek them out yourself.

 Recruiters are often in a unique position to introduce you directly to the hiring manager, expediting the hiring process as well as being aware of opportunities that are not necessarily being advertised on job boards.